We are currently closed for the summer!

 The festival prioritizes formally adventurous, non-commercial work that often exists outside traditional film circuits, including experimental narrative, documentary, animation, moving-image art, and interdisciplinary practices.
 By focusing on brevity, SHORT CUTS creates an accessible entry point for audiences while offering filmmakers thoughtful contextualization and meaningful visibility.

-The primary public screening will take place at the Cleveland Cinematheque at the Cleveland Institute of Art, culminating in an approximately two-hour curated screening program followed by filmmaker conversations and community gathering.
-A secondary public screening will take plaec at the Capitol Theatre.
+The public screening will take place at the Cleveland Cinematheque at the Cleveland Institute of Art, culminating in an approximately two-hour curated screening program followed by filmmaker conversations and community gatherings.

 SHORT CUTS 2026 jurors are Lilan Yang, Janelle VanderKelen, and Gabrielle Banzhaf.
 Together, their practices span experimental film, installation, education, moving-image art, and artist-led curatorial work.